andreatoson3-netizen/Amatriciana/docs/DOMAIN-MODEL/domain-model.md

 Represents the set of metrics describing the state of the city, including **Money, Population, Happiness, Pollution and Energy**.
 Their values depend on the elements present in the city and on the rules or policies applied to the simulation.

-### CityPolicy
+### CityPolicyStrategy

-Represents a policy that can be activated by the City Mayor to modify how certain city metrics are calculated.
-In the software design, this concept is implemented through the `CityPolicyStrategy` interface.
-Available policies include, for example, **Environmental Tax** and **Industrial Expansion**.
+Represents the concept of a city policy that can be activated by the City Mayor to modify how certain city metrics are calculated. represents the concept of a city policy.
+It is implemented through different strategies, such as **Environmental Tax** and **Industrial Expansion**.

 ## Key Domain Relationships